-• The safest way to enjoy fireworks is to attend a public display conducted by trained professionals. • After the firework display, children should never pick up fireworks that may be left over, as they may still be active.
-The risk of fireworks injury was highest for children ages 10-14, with more than twice the risk for the general population.
-On Independence Day in a typical year, far more U.S. fires are reported than on any other day, and fireworks account for more than half of those fires, more than any other cause of fires.
+• The safest way to enjoy fireworks is to attend a public display conducted by trained professionals.

+• After the firework display, children should never pick up fireworks that may be left over, as they may still be active.

 LEARN MORE...

 "The risk of fireworks injury is more than twice as high for children ages 10-14 as for the general population."

 Visit www.nfpa.org/education for more information.